By: Rick Reed

 Resolve any conflicts between your limitation of liability clause and any other clause in the contract.
 Does the arbitration clause give the arbitrators unfettered authority to make an award without honoring the limitation of liability in the contract?
 Does an indemnity clause override the limitation of liability?
 Make sure the limitation of liability will survive the termination of the contract (regardless of who terminates and regardless of the reason for the termination).
 When seeking an agreement for a waiver of liability for the consequential damages of the party contracting your services, don’t rely on a simple waiver that fails to define exactly what consequential damages are being waived.
 Many contract drafters fail to realize that consequential damages are only consequential if they were not in the contemplation of the parties’ minds when they signed the contract, so the issue of whether lost revenue or profits was thought about at the time the contract was signed may be left open for a jury to decide.

 Drafting limitations of liability can be tricky, but done properly these clauses may one day make the difference between life and death for your firm.

-Rick Reed is a lawyer in the firm of Coats Rose Yale Ryman & Lee, P.C.
-The firm’s practice is concentrated in the area of construction law and real estate.
+Rick Reed is a lawyer in the firm of Coats Rose, P.C.
 A Director in the firm, Rick is in charge of the firm’s San Antonio office.
 Before joining Coats│Rose, Rick was Assistant General Counsel to Zachry Construction Corporation, and represented Zachry for over 25 years.
-More information about Rick and the Coats│Rose firm may be seen at www.coatsrose.com.
+More information about Rick and the Coats Rose law firm may be seen at www.coatsrose.com.